-We removed the controls of knowledge and network goals from all regressions except from the models testing H5a/b (the models that explain raising capital goal and raising capital progress), where we did keep knowledge goal as control (but removed the network goal control).
-Since we argue that fundraising will be lower for women because they enter accelerators with lower entrepreneurial human capital and with startups at earlier stages, we wanted to test knowledge goal and startup stage as both controls and mediators of gender effects on fundraising (we added two model where they served as mediators).
+We removed the knowledge and network goals controls from all regressions except from the models that test the goal and progress of raising capital (H5a/b), where we kept the knowledge goal as a control, but removed the network goal control.
+Since we argue that fundraising will be less of a priority for women because they enter accelerators with lower entrepreneurial human capital and with earlier-stage startups, we wanted to test knowledge goal and startup stage as both controls and mediators of gender effects on fundraising (we added two models where they served as mediators).
 We now explain this rationale in the Data Analysis (p.
 22) and Results (p.
-27) sections (see above quates).
+27) sections (see above quotes).

 8) There are also a number of other measures that showed significant gender differences in your model and that may influence outcomes.
 For example, fundraising goals and progress are likely influenced by Social experience, NGO experience, LS sector, and ICT sector.
 Prior research shows that fundraising outcomes vary heavily by industry sector with ICT receiving the most VC funding globally.
 Did you test these other variables to ensure that they do not have an impact or might help explain your findings?

-We find this to be a very interesting angle, that surely deserves exploring.
-However, elaborating on the impact of specific work experience (e.g., social business, NGOs) and of startup sectors (e.g., life-sciences, ICT), should be a topic of future research in our opinion.
-Such research might reveal that, for example, specific prior experience contributes more to entrepreneurial success, or that accelerators promote startups that operate in some domains more than in others, but this should follow our current empirical demonstration that accelerators promote female entrepreneurship beyond these specifics.
-For clarity and focus, we do not present these controls in our regressions now.
+We find this to be a very interesting perspective that certainly merits exploration.
+However, elaborating on the impact of specific work experience (e.g., social business, NGOs) and of startup sectors (e.g., life-sciences, ICT) should be a topic of future research, in our opinion.
+Such research might reveal that, for example, specific prior experience contributes more to entrepreneurial success, or that accelerators promote startups that operate in some domains more than in others, but this should follow our current empirical finding that accelerators promote female entrepreneurship beyond these specific factors.
+For clarity and focus, we do not present these controls in our regressions in this revised version of the paper.

 9) On p.
 25 you describe the results of an interaction analysis.
-I don't think you need this extra analysis to make this paper interesting.
+I don’t think you need this extra analysis to make this paper interesting.
 If you decide to keep it in, please add a table showing your findings as text description not enough.

-We agree that the interaction analyses, while interesting, throws the manuscript off focus.
-Thus, following yours and a similar comment by the other referees, we omitted the interaction analyses section.
+We agree that the interaction analysis, while interesting, detracts from the main focus of the manuscript.
+Thus, following your recommendation and a similar comment by the other reviewers, we omitted the interaction analyses section.

 10) In your discussion section, please put the statistical details in parentheses - e.g., (t(83)=10.88, p<0.001)

-We added statistics in the Discussion section (pp. 30-32):
+We added statistics in the Discussion section (p.
+28):

-“We present evidence that female founders seek more and gain more entrepreneurial training during their participation in accelerators than do male founders (t(777) = -3.66, p < 0.001; t(777) = -3.67, p < 0.001); place more emphasis on and succeed more in strengthening their networks (t(777) = -2.60, p = 0.005; t(777) = -2.94, p = 0.002); place more emphasis on enhancing their entrepreneurial confidence (t(295) = -1.67, p = 0.048) and increase more in their confidence (t(765) = -3.46, p < 0.001) and ESE

-We present evidence that female founders seek more and gain more entrepreneurial training during their participation in accelerators than do male founders (t(777) = -3.66, p < 0.001; t(777) = -3.67, p < 0.001, respectively); place more emphasis on and succeed more in strengthening their networks (t(777) = -2.60, p = 0.005; t(777) = -2.94, p = 0.002, respectively); place more emphasis on enhancing their entrepreneurial confidence (t(295) = -1.67, p = 0.048) and increase more in their confidence (t(765) = -3.46, p < 0.001) and ESE (t(763) = -2.74, p = 0.003).
+“We present evidence that female founders, during their participation in accelerators, seek and gain more entrepreneurial training than do male founders (t(777) = -3.66, p < 0.001; t(777) = -3.67, p < 0.001, respectively); place more emphasis on and succeed more in strengthening their networks (t(777) = -2.60, p = 0.005; t(777) = -2.94, p = 0.002, respectively); and place more emphasis on enhancing their entrepreneurial confidence (t(295) = -1.67, p = 0.048) and improve their confidence more (t(765) = -3.46, p < 0.001) and ESE (t(763) = -2.74, p = 0.003).”